stella-masucci/DormRate/README.md

 - Message that says "Welcome to DormRate"
 - Has standard home page features:
   - a button that says "Login" that leads to the Login Page
-  - a button that says "New User?
-Create Account" that leads to the Create Account page
+  - a button that says "Create Account" that leads to the Create Account page
+  - has "Dorm Listing" button that leads to the Dorm List Page
 - Has a button at the very bottom of the page that says "About Us" that leads to the About Us page

 **#2) About Us Page:**
 - Explains the reason that the app was created: "This project was created in order to allow students at the University of South Carolina better understand their on-campus living options when they get onto campus, and get a better idea of the communities they're moving into from the perspective of the students"
-- Has the link to the GitHub repository for people interested in the creation of the project
+- Has the link to the creators' LinkedIn profiles in case anyone wants to contact them professionally
 - Has a "Return Home" button that when selected, returns users to the Home Page

 **#3) Login Page:**
 - requires a University of South Carolina email (email has to end in ".sc.edu")
 - requires a password
 - When the user successfully logs in, they are taken to the Dorm List Page
-- has button at the bottom that says "Don't have an account?
-Sign up" that you can click which leads to the Create Account page
+- has button at the bottom that says "Create Account" that you can click which leads to the Create Account page in case you've accidentally clicked on the wrong option on the Home Page.

 **#4) Create Account Page:**
 - requires first name